-By legislative design, most Idaho employers are positively rated (Table 5.
-For tax arrays distribution, see table 9 on page 20).
-In 2022 in particular, about 94.2% of all experienced-rated employers were assessed a positive tax rate lower than the 1% rate for new employers.
-The top two industries with the highest percentage of positive-rated employers were health care at 99% management of companies and enterprises at 98%.
-Mining and agriculture have the largest proportion of negative-rated employers at 18.5% and 15.4% respectively.
+By legislative design, most Idaho employers are positively rated (Table 5).
+For tax arrays distribution, see Table 9.
+In 2023, about 94.2% of all experience-rated employers were assessed a positive tax rate lower than the 1% rate for new employers.
+The top two industries with the highest percentage of positive-rated employers were health care at 99% and finance and insurance at 98.3%.
+Mining and agriculture have the largest proportion of negative-rated employers at 16.3% and 16.4% respectively.